NVJ9SINGHNAVJOT/talk-verse/README.md

 - Websockets are employed to enable live chat functionality.
 Users can engage in real-time conversations, making the application dynamic and responsive.

-#### Kafka as a Message Broker :
+#### Messaging Channels

+- Custom channels organize message operations, maintaining proper order for messages in both personal and group chats.
+- Messages are sent with real-time updates, and Kafka is utilized to prevent database downtime.

+#### Kafka Cluster (KRaft Mode with 3 Brokers)

-- Efficiently handles real-time data streams.
+- Efficiently handles real-time message delivery, utilizing 3 brokers to reduce downtime and faults.
-- Ensures reliable message delivery and fault tolerance.
+- Ensures reliable message processing and fault tolerance with a replication factor of 3.
-- Scales seamlessly to accommodate high-throughput data pipelines.
+- Scales seamlessly to accommodate high-throughput message pipelines without dependency on ZooKeeper.

-#### Golang for Concurrently Handling Messages :
+#### Consumer Workers for Concurrently Processing Kafka Messages

-- Utilizes Go’s goroutines for efficient concurrent processing.
-- Manages Kafka messages and MongoDB operations simultaneously.
-- Enhances performance and responsiveness of the system.
+- Consume messages from Kafka and save them to the database.

-#### Messaging Channels :

-- Channels organize message operations within the application.
+- Scale to support high-throughput message pipelines.
+- Leverage Go routines and concurrency benefits in Golang for optimal performance.

 #### Blogging and Post Creation :